Volkswagen ID. Unyx 08

 The Volkswagen ID.
-UNYX 08 (大众与众08 (Dàzhòng Yǔzhòng 08)) is an upcoming electric full-size crossover SUV to be produced by Volkswagen under its Volkswagen Anhui joint venture and sold under Volkswagen's ID.
-UNYX sub-brand.
+Unyx 08 (大众与众08 (Dàzhòng Yǔzhòng 08)) is a battery electric full-size SUV produced by Volkswagen under its Volkswagen Anhui joint venture and sold under Volkswagen's ID.
+Unyx sub-brand.
 It is the first Volkswagen model co-developed with XPeng.

 Overview

 The ID.
-UNYX 08 was first previewed by the ID.
+Unyx 08 was first previewed by the ID.
 Evo concept showed at the 2025 Shanghai Auto Show.
 It uses a 5-seater layout.
-Exterior images were released by the MIIT on November 10, 2025.
+Exterior images were released by the MIIT on 10 November 2025.
 In addition to the exterior images being released by the MIIT, images of the exterior were also posted on the ID.
-UNYX brand's official WeChat account.
+Unyx brand's official WeChat account.

+A pre-production version, using the ID.
+Evo name, was unveiled on 26 May 2025.

+Production of the ID.
+Unyx 08 was commenced on 13 March 2026.
+Display vehicles also began appearing in dealers at the same time.
+Sales of the ID.
+Unyx 08 began on 16 April 2026.

+After poor monthly sales figures after launch, the ID.
+Unyx 08 was refreshed in China after only 5 months with more standard features and a significant price reduction on 12 September 2026.
+Additionally, a Shadow Hunter version was launched with a black and orange accent color scheme on the exterior and interior.

+The Volkswagen ID.
+Evo concept introduced at Auto Shanghai 2025 directly previewed the Unyx 08.